How to use `mdx` and `shiki-twoslash` to add VSCode-like syntax highlighting and TypeScript experience to code blocks

 ```ts twoslash// @include: box```

-interfaceBox <T > {thing :T }
+tsinterfaceBox <T > {thing :T }

-treats the included code like it's part of the code block it's
+shiki-twoslash treats the included code like it's part of the code block it's

 imported into!

-This means we can use the included code and ---cut---
+This means we can use the included code and ---cut--- to make the compiler

 happy without showing the included code.

-```ts twoslash// @include: box// ---cut---const box: Box<string> = {thing: 'hello!'}```
+⬇️```ts twoslash// @include: box// ---cut---const box: Box<string> = {thing: 'hello!'}```

-constbox :Box <string> = {thing : 'hello!'}
+tsconstbox :Box <string> = {thing : 'hello!'}

 We can also include only part of a code sample by using // - <location-name>

-```twoslash include maintype Scream<T extends string> = Uppercase<T>// - screamtype Whisper<T extends string> = Lowercase<T>// - both``````ts twoslash// @include: main-scream``````ts twoslash// @include: main-both```
+⬇️```twoslash include maintype Scream<T extends string> = Uppercase<T>// - screamtype Whisper<T extends string> = Lowercase<T>// - both``````ts twoslash// @include: main-scream``````ts twoslash// @include: main-both```

-typeScream <T extends string> =Uppercase <T >
+tstypeScream <T extends string> =Uppercase <T >

-typeScream <T extends string> =Uppercase <T >typeWhisper <T extends string> =Lowercase <T >
+tstypeScream <T extends string> =Uppercase <T >typeWhisper <T extends string> =Lowercase <T >